wpexpertsio/password-protected/readme.txt

 == Changelog ==

 = 2.0.1 =
 * Security fix: Use a more complex password hash for cookie key.
-Props Marcin Bury.
+Props Marcin Bury, [Securitum](http://securitum.pl).
 * Split logout functionality into separate function.

 = 2.0 =